What is degenerative disc disease?

 • Pain that worsens when you move, such as when you bend over, reach up, or twist.

-Joint pain usually hurts when you move, but with disc issues, the pain is often worse when sitting.
+Joint pain usually hurts when you move; but with disc issues, the pain often is worse when you are sitting.
+Dr. Robinson says he’ll ask people to rate their pain on a scale of one to 10, but it’s not a perfect method.

-Dr. Robinson will often ask people to rate pain on a scale of one to 10, but it’s not a perfect method.
 “People tolerate different amounts of pain,” he says.
-“But if you aren’t tolerating it or don’t want to tolerate it, you should talk to your healthcare provider.”
+“But if you aren’t tolerating the pain or don’t want to tolerate it, you should talk to your health care provider.”

 Ultimately, no one is totally immune to degenerative disc disease.
 But Dr. Robinson suggests some things you can do to lessen your risk: